Michel Las Vergnas

 Michel Las Vergnas (11 January 1941 – 19 January 2013) was a French mathematician associated with Pierre-and-Marie-Curie University in Paris, and a research director emeritus at the Centre national de la recherche scientifique.

 Las Vergnas earned his Ph.D. in 1972 from Pierre-and-Marie-Curie University, under the supervision of Claude Berge.
 He was one of the founders of the European Journal of Combinatorics, which began publishing in 1980.

-His initial research was in graph theory, and particularly in the theories of matching and connectivity.
-Beginning in 1975, he became one of the pioneers of the theory of oriented matroids, and since that time he was interested in connections between combinatorics and geometry.

 A workshop on combinatorial geometry, held in Marseille in April 2013, was dedicated to his memory.

+Research

+Las Vergnas's early work was in graph theory, on matchings and connectivity.
+From 1975 he was one of the pioneers of the theory of oriented matroids, and with Robert G. Bland he wrote one of its founding papers; his later work concerned connections between combinatorics and geometry.
+In matroid theory he introduced the Tutte polynomial of a morphism of matroids, studied in a series of papers from the 1970s to 2013; its specialisation to graphs embedded in surfaces is known as the Las Vergnas polynomial.
+He also showed that matroids in general admit no tensor product.

+Conjectures

+Several conjectures carry his name.
+The simplex conjecture, posed in 1980, states that every simple oriented matroid has a simplicial tope; it is known to hold for realizable oriented matroids and in rank three.

+The Cordovil–Las Vergnas conjecture, recorded by Roudneff and Sturmfels in 1988, states that any two uniform oriented matroids of the same rank on the same ground set are connected by a sequence of mutations; Roudneff and Sturmfels proved it for realizable oriented matroids.